 Sexual Violence Prevention 101 (2 hour workshop)

 Contribute to a safer, healthier community as we explore how affirmative consent, power, healthy relationships, and collective action influence how we can change culture to prevent campus sexual violence!
 Plus, learn about campus resources and basic skills on how to support survivors.

 SAY WHAT?!: Clarifying Thoughts and Feelings for Healthier Relationships

 It's often said that communication is key to healthy relationships, but often our expressions are muddled and simple arguments can turn ugly very quick.
-Learn how to be clearer with with your thoughts and feelings for a healthy relationship in this interactive workshop!
+Learn how to be clearer with your thoughts and feelings for a healthy relationship in this interactive workshop!